onzfonz/comp227/src/content/5/en/part5c.md

 We typically run into many different kinds of problems when writing our tests.

-Object `screen` has method [debug](https://testing-library.com/docs/queries/about/#screendebug) that can be used to print the HTML of a component to the terminal.
+Object `screen` has the method [`debug`](https://testing-library.com/docs/queries/about/#screendebug) that can be used to print the HTML of a component to the terminal.
 If we change the test as follows:

 ```js